 - a.
 The overall condition of the structure appeared satisfactory. - b.
 Hairline cracks were noted along the top of the Bebo arch culvert.
 Most Bebo pre-cast sections had 2-4 hairline cracks across each section.
 Most cracks were either along the center or spaced 2 ft. off-center (same comment noted in past inspections since 2002).
 Spalling has occurred exposing some plastic joint material in some of the culvert sections near the downstream end and along the cracks approximately two feet either side of center, as noted in previous inspections since 2014.
 The cement paste covering the plastic joint material is separating and exposing the plastic. - c.
-Downstream right wing wall tilted in (toward creek) 1-1/8-inch.
+Downstream right wing wall tilted toward creek 1-1/8-inch.
 Measurement increased by 1/8 inch since 2008 inspection. - d.
 Spalled concrete noted at top of the left downstream wing wall and cracks nearby as noted in previous inspections.
-Some of the cracking appears to be expanding.
+Some of the cracking appears to be expanding. - e.

-- e.
 Erosion noted along outside edge of the upstream right wing wall.
 Filter fabric is exposed.
 Creek is entering the Bebo arch culvert at an angle.
 Additional riprap may minimize erosion. - f.
+Erosion of the banks noted on both sides of the downstream wing walls. - g.
 Storm sewer pipe on the north side entering the Bebo arch under the road has exposed rebar and should be patched with mortar.
-This has been noted in previous inspections since 2002. - g.
-The hand rails have been painted since last inspection.
+This has been noted in previous inspections since 2002. - h.
+The new coat of paint on the hand rails is chipping and coming off in a number of locations.
+Previous coat of paint is still covering metal in most areas.

-- Repair/patch storm sewer connection entering Bebo section on north side of culvert. - Monitor cracks, spalling and scour during future inspections, especially at the downstream left wing wall. - Repair erosion at upstream wing wall by adding riprap. - Monitor cracks in crown exposing plastic expansion material to determine if spalling is from weathering or movement of the Bebo sections. - Monitor depth of water at upstream end of culvert for possible scouring, depth of water on upstream end has increased over the past few years.
+- Repair/patch storm sewer connection entering Bebo section on north side of culvert. - Monitor cracks, spalling and scour during future inspections, especially at the downstream left wing wall. - Repair erosion at upstream wing wall by adding riprap. - Monitor erosion at downstream wing walls. - Monitor cracks in crown exposing plastic expansion material to determine if spalling is from weathering or movement of the Bebo sections. - Monitor bed elevation at upstream end of culvert for possible scouring.